angular-sanctuary/learn-angular/src/content/docs/practical-course/prerequisites.md

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

+Based on your Angular version, you will need to install a specific version of Node.js.

+You can find the compatibility matrix on the [Angular web site](https://angular.dev/reference/versions#actively-supported-versions).
+This course uses the latest version of Angular, so you can refer to the top line of the compatibility matrix.

 ## Visual Studio Code

 An IDE (Integrated Development Environment) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools and a debugger.